AustinRado/alx-system_engineering-devops/0x00-shell_basics/README.md

 'Task 8.
 Delete the file betty'
 'Task 9.
 Delete the directory'
-'Task 10. script that changes the working directory to the previous one'
+'Task 10. script that changes the working directory to the previous one' 'Task 11. script that lists all files in the current directory and the parent of the working directory in long format'